Phone: 01244 323 070

-Neil has considerable experience in dealing with all aspects of Child Arrangement Order applications.
+Neil represents all parties in both Children Act and Family Law Act matters.
+He has considerable experience in dealing with all aspects of Child Arrangement Order applications.
 He is also instructed to advise and act in specific issue applications, cases where there are jurisdictional issues (including leave to remove), enforcement, and protracted disputes that often require expert assessments.

-Recent instructions have included the determination of residence of an adopted child due to the separation of the adoptive parents, contact and/or residence concerning parents suffering with a broad range of mental health difficulties, and revocation of parental responsibility.
+Recent instructions have included parent alienation, the determination of residence of an adopted child due to the separation of the adoptive parents, contact and/or residence concerning parents suffering with a broad range of mental health difficulties, and revocation of parental responsibility.

 XZ Council v DN, MH, MEN & WAN (by their guardian), DJ and RC EWHC 4653 (Fam)

-The mother in the present case had herself experienced a troubled childhood including sexual and emotional harm.
-She was diagnosed to have significant mental health issues, including Fabricated Induced Illness (FII) in respect of herself and was an alleged perpetrator of FII towards her own disabled child.
+Neil represented the Respondent mother in care proceedings at the High Court.
+The mother was diagnosed to have significant mental health issues, including Fabricated Induced Illness (FII) in respect of herself and was an alleged perpetrator of FII towards her own disabled child.
 Issues of paternity, the extent of the FII, sexual abuse and further physical abuse remained as live issues at the final hearing.